nephics/linger/README.md

 ## Security

 The HTTP API is unauthenticated, all clients have unrestricted access to the full API, but you may use a reverse proxy like [nginx](http://nginx.org) to require authentication for network access, see [HTTP Basic Auth](http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html).

+Linger will make outbound requests to confirm AWS SNS subscriptions.
+Basic URL validation is performed on the subscription URL, but the message signature is not verified.
+It is possible to forge a subscription message, and receive a subscription callback from Linger.

 ## Limits and performance